lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

    - Generates the output sequence token by token using:
      - Self Attention: Captures relationships within the output sequence.
      - Encoder-Decoder Attention: Incorporates information from the input sequence.
+     - Auto-Regressive Decoder: Tokens are predicted auto-regressively, meaning words can only condition on leftward context while generating

 3. **Final Output**:
    - The decoder's output is passed through a linear layer and softmax to produce the next token.